Keetasin/AIE-CoE-Tuition/README.md

 ### Running and Viewing the Application

-1. Ensure you are inside the project directory.
+1. Ensure you're inside the project directory and the virtual environment is activated.
 2. Run the application:
    ```bash
    tuition_dashboard.py